arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/datasheet/datasheet.md

 ### Getting Started - ESLOV

-This board can act as a secondary to an ESLOV controller and have the firmware updated through this method.
+This board can function as a secondary to an ESLOV controller and update the firmware through this method.

 ### Sample Sketches